This is a limited, basic version of the dictionary which only shows the translations of the terms. To see the full content, you need to sign in.

-The World Law Dictionary – Norwegian is being developed by TransLegal in cooperation with the Norwegian company Legaltrans.
+The World Law Dictionary – Norwegian is being developed by TransLegal in cooperation with Norway’s leading form of lawyer-linguists, Legaltrans.
 The dictionary will include over 7,000 Norwegian legal terms translated into English and broken down by field of law, as well as notes explaining equivalency differences between Norwegian and English legal terms and Norwegian legal concepts which have no direct equivalent in English-speaking jurisdictions.

 The Norwegian dictionary is extensively based on TransLegal’s English dictionary of law, a tool designed specifically for lawyers and law students using English as a second language.
 The dictionary features include sound recordings to assist with pronunciation, usage notes, common mistakes and a phrase bank containing examples of term use.
 These features have been compiled by reference to a wide range of legal documents, corpora and the extensive knowledge gained by TransLegal during over 25 years of training lawyers to work in English.